Tea in the Sahara

 I especially enjoyed being entertained by Peter’s vocal performance as the Opium addict puppet Sultan Madu who sounded like a stoned Keith Richards.
 Peters’s accent for Gregor making him sound slightly like Sir Michael Caine was hilarious in parts; I won’t use the blow your doors off metaphor don’t worry!

 Okay, so I am a massive fan of the Tumanbay podcast and its audiobooks as you can probably tell.
 The in-depth writing partnership of Walker Dryden continues to take me on a rollercoaster of emotions, much like the final scene acted by Bob Hoskins in the cult classic film ‘The Long Good Friday’.

 That specific scene where Bob’s character is driven away by the IRA to meet his maker before the credits roll (remember that?)

 Well, that range of emotions expressed visually by Hoskins which you witness him go through – surprise, denial, frustration, anger, and finally realisation is the exact same journey this audiobook took me on.
 That journey could also be yours if you choose to download the audiobook!

 The overall writing lends a certain patina to the hallowed city of Tumanbay which I thoroughly enjoyed listening to; bravo!

 Just like a Swiss army knife ‘The Poison Throne’ really has everything tucked away ready to unfold for you the willing listener.
-This audiobook is absolutely dynamite, and adopts a very non-linear writing which will appeal to those who know the world is far from PG rated.
+This audiobook is absolutely dynamite and adopts very non-linear writing which will appeal to those who know the world is far from PG-rated.

 So after reading this review of ‘The Poison Throne’ I really hope you are contemplating having your podcast reviewed by Tea in the Sahara.
 As you can see my reviews are not written in a cookie-cutter uniformed style as plenty of work goes on in the background with every review delivered; which I really hope you the reader appreciates.